 ‘As the Team’s Head Brass’ by Edward Thomas is a narrative poem that was written in 1916.
 It is a thirty-eight line poem that is contained within one block of text.
 The poem is written in blank verse.
-This mean there is no rhyme scheme but the lines conform to the pattern of iambic pentameter.
+This means there is no rhyme scheme but the lines conform to the pattern of iambic pentameter.
 Therefore, each line contains five sets of two beats, known as metrical feet.
 The first is unstressed and the second stressed.
 It sounds something like da-DUM, da-DUM.

 The careful rhythm of the poem was not a mistake.
 It makes sense that Thomas chose this metrical pattern as it mimics the steady up and down, back and forth, rhythm of the plough, as well as the conversation.

-Themes of As the Team’s Head Brass
+Explore As the Team's Head Brass

 The most important theme of ‘As the Team’s Head Brass’ is war.
 It is the subtext and the main-text.
 After the speaker and the ploughman discuss the weather they both turn towards the war.
 It is all there is to talk about.
 This is due to the fact that it has penetrated everyone’s lives so completely.
 In the last ten lines, this is seen most poignantly as the speaker and the farmer walk through all the things that would be different about that very moment if the war had never happened.